Helping communities rebuild

 For communities to develop and economic recovery to take hold, people need to feel safe and protected in their environments.
 For many in Somalia, years of displacement and insecurity have resulted in abusive, violent, and dangerous situations, especially for women and girls.
 We provide confidential, survivor-centered responses to gender-based violence, counseling victims of abuse and building relationships of mutual trust.
 We’re actively raising awareness of protection issues amongst internally displaced Somalis and helping communities take control of the solution.

 As youth are the veins of life, the future stabilization, peace and recovery of Somalia is in the hands of those borne from within its conflict.”

 – Adan Adar, Country Director

 Somalia: Recent Information

-A team committed to standing by the people they serve...Over the past few years, Alight teams in Somalia have faced down challenge after challenge.
+A team committed to standing by the people they serve...Over the past few years, Alight's Somali Program have faced down challenge after challenge.
 Extreme drought and famine impact displaced people disproportionately.
-Refugees returning to Somalia after decades away face new hurdles as they struggle to build livelihood and community back home.
+Refugees returning after decades away face new hurdles as they struggle to build livelihood and community back home.
 Political instability is an ever-present threat.
 Recently, locusts and flooding threaten to destabilize farmers and communities.
 But through it all, our teams have been there to help, doing the doable to protect the people we serve.
 Read More

 —Earlier this spring, a group of social media personalities, influencers, and athletes looked at what was happening in Somalia and wanted to do something to help.
 But right away they could see the scope of the crisis was far too big for their small group to make an impact.
 They needed to get a lot more people on their team.
 Read More